BestTimesToVisit.com Logo

 Local City Buses and Trams

-Within cities like Naples, Palermo, or Bari, these are the most economical way to get around.
-They connect neighborhoods and tourist sites, though can be crowded and sometimes confusing.
+Within cities like Naples, Palermo, or Bari, local buses and trams are the most economical way to get around.
+They cover extensive networks, reaching areas not served by metro lines.

-Tip:Purchase tickets *before* boarding and validate them in the machine on the bus.
-Don't assume you can buy from the driver.
-Be mindful of your belongings, as pickpocketing can occur on crowded routes.
-Use apps like Moovit or Google Maps for real-time route information, but always double-check signage at stops.
+Tip:Purchase tickets from tabacchi shops or ticket machines *before* boarding and validate them immediately in the machine on the bus/tram.
+A common mistake is assuming you can buy from the driver.
+Use apps like Moovit or Google Maps for real-time route planning and bus stop locations.
+Be aware of pickpockets on crowded routes, especially in Naples.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.